xiangjunn/tp/docs/DeveloperGuide.md

    7. Test case: `edelete 1-x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Listing all events

+1. Listing all event with certain fields shown.

+   Prerequisites: At least one event in the list.

+  1. Test case: `elist at/`<br>
+     Expected: All events listed with only address displayed.
+All events listed shown in the status message.
+  1. Test case: `elist`<br>
+     Expected: All events listed with all fields displayed.
+All events listed shown in the status message.

+  1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
+     Expected: No change in display.
+Error message shown in status bar.

 ### Saving data

 1. Dealing with missing/corrupted data files